-Fiscal 2013 was another exciting year for the company and our industry.
-The storage industry is experiencing dramatic change as a result of what we believe is a secular trend in the growth of digital data.
+Fiscal 2014 was another exciting year for the company and our industry.
+The storage industry is experiencing dramatic change as a result of what we believe are long-term secular growth trends in the rapidly changing storage industry - the ongoing expansion in digital content and the growth in the amount of that content being stored.
 We are participating in the high growth storage markets of the future through innovation and strategic acquisitions, resulting in a more diversified mix of revenue.
-Fiscal 2013 revenue was \$15.4 billion, with approximately 50% coming from our non-personal computing (non-PC) businesses (which include our enterprise, branded products and consumer electronics businesses), up from 34% five years ago.
-We also made several important investments recently to help strengthen and expand our enterprise solid state drive (SSD) capabilities, including our acquisitions of sTec, Inc. and VeloBit, Inc., our planned acquisition of Virident Systems, Inc., and our investment in Skyera, Inc. In addition to these key strategic growth initiatives, we also continued to focus on executing and strengthening our core business.
-In fiscal 2013, we reported net income of \$980 million, or \$3.98 per share, which included a \$681 million accrual for an arbitration award against us.
-We also generated \$3.1 billion in cash from operations and returned over \$1.0 billion to stockholders during fiscal 2013 in the form of stock repurchases and dividends.
+Fiscal 2014 revenue was \$15.1 billion, with approximately 53% coming from our branded, consumer electronics and enterprise hard drive and solid-state drive businesses.
+We have taken actions to strengthen our enterprise solid-state drive business with the acquisitions of sTec, Inc., VeloBit, Inc. and Virident Systems, Inc., and our strategic investments in Skyera, Inc., a provider of enterprise solid-state storage systems, Tegile Systems, Inc., a provider of hybrid storage arrays, and Avere Systems, a supplier of enterprise storage for the hybrid cloud.
+In addition to these key strategic growth initiatives, we also continued to focus on executing and strengthening our core business.
+In fiscal 2014, we reported net income of \$1.6 billion, or \$6.68 per share.
+We also generated \$2.8 billion in cash from operations and returned \$1.1 billion to stockholders during fiscal 2014 in the form of stock repurchases and dividends.

-We believe that executive officer compensation for fiscal 2013 was consistent with the objectives of our compensation philosophy and with our performance as described above.
-The key compensation actions taken by the Compensation Committee in fiscal 2013 are summarized below:
+We believe that executive officer compensation for fiscal 2014 was consistent with the objectives of our compensation philosophy and with our performance as described above.
+The key compensation actions taken by the Compensation Committee in fiscal 2014 are summarized below: